seek-oss/skuba/.changeset/sixty-dancers-own.md

 + import type { Context } from 'aws-lambda';
 ```

-`skuba format` will auto-fix imports and exports to align with these linting rules.
+`skuba format` will modify your imports and exports to be consistent with linting rules.
 These changes are automatically committed if you have [GitHub autofixes](https://seek-oss.github.io/skuba/docs/deep-dives/github.html#github-autofixes) enabled on your project.